ml4bio/e2efold/E2Efold-FM/README.md

-## Demo and instractions for use
+## Demo and instructions for use

-To directly use our trained model to make prediction for any RNA sequence, please refer to the information in `./e2efoldFM_productive` folder.
+To directly use our trained model to make prediction for any RNA sequence, please refer to the information in the `./e2efoldFM_productive` folder.

 The sample RNA input sequences are under the `./e2efoldFM_productive/seqs` folder.